gecholabs/quickstart/ch1-getting-started.md

 ## 5**\) Lab notebook \(Jupyter\)**

-Jupyter notebooks come pre-bundled with Anaconda.
+Jupyter notebooks are pre-bundled with Anaconda.
 They are a revelation in a data scientist's workflow.
 If you are figuring out a problem and want to know where to start, there is probably a public hosted notebook laying out all the steps.**
 **

 **To install**